Skip to content

 Animal Chiropractic (Dogs & Cats)

-Dr. Paige is a certified animal chiropractor and a member of the IVCA (International Veterinary Chiropractic Association) providing are in Danville or Oakland for dogs and cats to improve mobility, reduce pain, and support overall health.
+Dr. Paige is a certified animal chiropractor and a member of the IVCA (International Veterinary Chiropractic Association) providing chiropractic care in Danville or Oakland for dogs and cats to improve mobility, reduce pain, and support overall health.

 What is animal chiropractic care for dogs and cats?